 - Mix the cookie crumbs, melted butter, and sugar until it resembles wet sand and can be packed down.

-- Press the crust into a 9 inch springform pan.
+- Press the crust evenly into the bottom of the prepared pan.

 - Place in the oven for 10 minutes.
-Remove from the oven and let cool.
+Remove from the oven and let cool while you work on the cheesecake filling.

 - In a mixing bowl, add the cream cheese.
-Beat on medium until the cream cheese is smooth.
+Beat with a hand mixer on medium until the cream cheese is smooth.
 Scrape down the bowl.

 - Add the sugar and beat on medium until incorporated.
 Scrape down the sides and bottom of the bowl.